Today’s Sociology: Ideology and Partisan Advocacy

 Professor Violated the Woke Tenet of ‘Positionality’ by not Checking Her Privilege.

 A notable bullying episode occurred when the (politically liberal) white sociologist Alice Goffman conducted a field study in a black community.
 An anonymous accuser sent an email to hundreds of sociologists alerting them at this white woman had violated the woke tenet of ‘positionality’ by not checking her privilege.
-Only victims have true insight into other victims.
+Only victims themselves are capable of having true insight into other victims.
 They alone are equipped to do meaningful research in those areas.

 Punished for Having the Wrong Facial Expression